free-hyperv-vdi/free-hyperv-vdi/README_EN.md

 ### Android Client (client_android)

-The Android client is developed based on the uni-app framework and can be built into an Android application.
+The Android client is developed based on the uni app framework and can be built into an Android application.
+It requires the installation of RDP 8.0 client.